Uncertainties associated with GAN-generated datasets in high energy physics: Potential valid uses of GANs in collider simulations

 \subsection{Transfer Learning}

 Let us continue with the restricted goal of training a GAN to replace a specific stage of the simulation pipeline.
-Now, the GAN could potentially be trained on {\em external} datasets from other processes, assuming that the stage under consideration generalizes well across processes.
+Now, the GAN could potentially be trained on external datasets, assuming that the stage under consideration generalizes well across processes.

-For example, a GAN for detector simulation can be trained on a variety of external datasets with common reconstructed objects.
-Furthermore, these external datasets could even be real collider data.
-For example, generative models could be trained using calibration data to mimic the detector response \cite{Maevskiy:2019vwj}.
-As a more ambitious example, sufficiently isolated stages of the MC production pipeline could potentially be learned directly from real collision events \cite{Howard:2021pos}, provided sufficient care is taken to avoid absorbing other modeling errors into the machine learning model.\footnote{It is possible, at least in principle, to even improve certain aspects of our current data generative models (e.g., non-perturbative QCD), by training ML-generative models on real data.} In all such cases, by accessing the additional information in the external datasets, one can overcome the statistical limitations of the original training dataset.
+For example, a GAN for detector simulation can be trained on a variety of datasets containing the detector response for various final state particles, including real calibration data \cite{Maevskiy:2019vwj}.
+As a more ambitious example, sufficiently isolated stages of the MC production pipeline could potentially be learned directly from real collision events \cite{Howard:2021pos}, provided sufficient care is taken to avoid absorbing modeling errors in other stages into the ML model for the stage in consideration. \footnote{It is possible, at least in principle, to even improve certain aspects of our current data generative models (e.g., non-perturbative QCD), by training ML-generative models on real data.} In such cases, the information contained in the datasets used to train the generative network (for the specific simulation stage) could be sufficient for the task at hand.